Practice Makes Pleasure

 A note from Amanda

-I can’t wait to be in the room with you.
+I can't wait to be with you!